• Skip to primary navigation

 A cookie cutter, 104 piping tip, 3 tipless piping bags and 3 gel food colouring bottles on a white counter.

-Cookie cutter: This cookie cutter is from a Sweet Sugarbelle set and I just adore it as it gives you enough room to pipe multiple layers of petals on your cookie and has an area for a leaf as well.
+Cookie cutter: This cookie cutter is from a Sweet Sugarbelle set, and I just adore it as it gives you enough room to pipe multiple layers of petals on your cookie and has an area for a leaf as well.

 Piping Bags: I like using tipless piping bags when I am working with royal icing and buttercream.
-These are disposable and recyclable and if you wash them, you can use them a few times.
+These are disposable and recyclable, and if you wash them, you can use them a few times.
 I buy them in bulk from Amazon.
-This particular bag is slightly textured which is perfect to ensure you don’t lose grip of the bag while piping.
+This particular bag is slightly textured, which is perfect to ensure you don’t lose grip of the bag while piping.

 Piping Tip: Tip 104 is one of my absolute favourites.
 You can create not only flowers but also ruffles and fun borders on cookies and cakes.

-Mini Turntable: a mini turntable can make a world of difference when you are decorating individual cookies.
-Instead of having to turn your wrist in awkward angles, you can turn the cookie instead and trust me, it’s a game changer.
+Mini Turntable: A mini turntable can make a world of difference when you are decorating individual cookies.
+Instead of having to turn your wrist in awkward angles, you can turn the cookie instead and trust me, it’s a game-changer.
 I use them when I’m decorating cupcakes as well.

 Food Colouring: I always use gel food colouring when I am decorating my baked goods.
 I like the ease of squeezing drops into my icing.
-Just make sure that you are not using any oil-based colours with royal icing as it will cause the icing to split.
+Just make sure that you are not using any oil-based colours with royal icing, as it will cause the icing to split.
 I am using leaf green, dusty rose and lemon yellow on this cookie.

 How to Pipe a Leaf